 Post graduate Diploma in Economics

 The Post Graduate Diploma in Economics at MDAE is offered jointly with Department of Economics (Autonomous), University of Mumbai.
-This is will qualify as the 16th year of education.

 Learn more about our courses:

 The program adheres to a philosophy of continuous assessment throughout the academic year to ensure that students effectively master the course materials and get enough opportunities to test their mastery.
 To this end, the students will be graded on the following:

 - Writing assignments

 The precise breakup of the final course grade into these diverse components, and also the precise form that these components will assume in each course, will remain at the discretion of the faculty instructor, and will be communicated to students via the course syllabus that the instructor will hand out on the first day of the course.

 The purpose of these courses is to prepare students for the Core Courses that will follow.
 Since not all students accepted into the program will have an undergraduate education in economics, the Foundations Courses will introduce them to the essential elements of economic and statistical theory.
 For students who do join the program with some undergraduate economics training, the Foundations Courses will serve to review concepts that they may have forgotten, in a style that may yet be new to them.